csapoadam/adamsfusions/docs/_posts/2022-08-30-freemonads.markdown

 Based on this short description, we can already see that free monads hold the potential to represent more than one kind of data processing pattern.
 As suggested by the trampoline example, we can implement stack-safe recursive behaviors by having a function that keeps returning a *Suspend* object, as long as further recursion is necessary; and a *Pure* object, once the recursion terminates.
 If the value part of a *Suspend* object represents a reified operation (as opposed to some literal data in the classical sense), we can reinterpret the semantics of that operation at a later time.
 In this way, we can create domain-specific languages (DSLs) with multiple alternative interpreters - an approach that can be useful for mocking / testing some behavior without actually running it to get unwanted side effects.

-Before going into the examples, let's take a look at a possible implementation of free monads in Javascript:
+Before going into specific examples, let's take a look at a possible implementation of free monads in Javascript:

 {% highlight javascript %}
 const Pure = x => ({